bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/tdw-futureentertainment.md

 {% include content/editors-note.html
 title="Editor's note"
 content="This article is occasionally missing 'ff', 'fl', 'ffi', 'ffl' or 'fi'.
-The transcript below has these indicated in italics."
+The transcript below has these indicated in dark red."
 %}

 > ### The Future of Entertainment in Your Mind: